ordinaryexperts/terraform-aws-static-website-with-cicd/README.md

 This module makes several assumptions:

 1. US East (N. Virginia) is the AWS region (see Limitations below)
-1. The code for the website is stored in a CodeCommit repository
 1. The SSL certificate for the website has been provisioned with the AWS Certificate Manager
 1. The build command for the website defaults to a `build` script in the root of the repo
 1. The build command places the files to be published into a `public` directory